maxiangd/AWOASA-Magnetic-Target-Positioning/README.md

       5.1 Reproduce Benchmark Function Test Results

-         1.Navigate to the /AWOASA folder.
+         1. Navigate to the /AWOASA folder.

-         2.Open the script main.m.
+         2. Open the script main.m.

-         3.Set the experimental parameters (consistent with the paper):
+         3. Set the experimental parameters (consistent with the paper):

             Population size N = 30